stippi/voice-assistant/README.md

 Similarly, the API key for `picovoice.ai` is free to obtain for personal use.
 It just comes with a rate limit.

+The API key for the Google APIs needs to have the following APIs enabled:

+- Maps JavaScript API
+- Places API (New)
+- Routes API
+- Directions API

 Then run:

 ```bash